 Historically, anadromous salmonids had access to a minimum of about 493 miles of habitat in the Sacramento River (Yoshiyama et al. 1996).
 After completion of Shasta Dam in 1945, access to approximately 207 miles was blocked.
 Keswick Dam, just downstream of Shasta Dam, is now the upstream extent of available habitat for anadromous fish in the Sacramento River.

-Until relatively recently, three large-scale, upper Sacramento River diversions, the Anderson Cottonwood Irrigation District (ACID) and GCID intakes and RBDD, were of particular concern as potential passage or entrainment problems for Chinook salmon, steelhead, sturgeon, and other migratory fish species (National Research Council 2012; National Marine Fisheries Service 2009a; McEwan and Jackson 1996).
-The RBDD Red Bluff Diversion Dam gates were permanently opened from 2012 onwards,GCID fish screens were installed, and fish passage at the ACID intake was improved (National Research Council 2012).
-At the ACID Dam, new fish ladders and fish screens were installed around the diversion and began operating in the summer 2001 diversion period.
+On the main stem, there are two diversion dams, RBDD and Anderson Cottonwood Irrigation District (ACID) Dam, which impede anadromous fish migration during the spring and summer.
+ACID completed two state-of-the-art fish ladders and fish screens to improve passage for salmonids at their dam and diversion facility in 2001.
+These ladders allow access to spawning and rearing habitat up to Keswick Dam, which is an impassable barrier to migration (California Department of Water Resources 2005).

 However, adult green sturgeon that migrate upstream in April, May, and June continue to be completely blocked by the ACID Dam (National Marine Fisheries Service 2009), rendering approximately 3 miles of spawning habitat upstream of the diversion dam inaccessible.
 Adult green sturgeon that pass upstream of the intake before April are delayed for 6 months until the flashboards are pulled and they can return downstream to the ocean.
-Newly emerged green sturgeon larvae that hatch upstream of the ACID Dam must hold for 6 months upstream of the dam, or pass over it and be subjected to higher velocities and turbulent flow below the Dam (National Marine Fisheries Service 2009).
+Newly emerged green sturgeon larvae that hatch upstream of the ACID Dam must hold for 6 months upstream of the dam or pass over it and be subjected to higher velocities and turbulent flow below the Dam (National Marine Fisheries Service 2009).

+The RBDD comprised a series of operable gates, which when lowered in the spring created a head to divert water into the TC Canal via gravity flow and block passage of adults upstream forcing them to spawn downstream of the dam where temperatures were often unsuitable for incubation (U.S. Bureau of Reclamation.
+2008).
+In 2012, the TCCA, in cooperation with Reclamation, completed the construction of state-of-art-fish screen and pumping plant, which allowed the Dam Gates to be permanently lifted out of the water to provided unimpeded passage of adult and juvenile salmon, steelhead, and sturgeon (Tehama Colusa Canal Authority 2012).

+The largest one of the oldest diversions on the Sacramento River is the GCID, which operates a 3,000 cfs pumping plant approximately 4 miles north of Hamilton City.
+The entrainment of juvenile emigrating salmon into this diversion has been an ongoing concern.
+At the time winter-run Chinook salmon were listed in 1989, the diversion was protected by a series of poorly functioning rotary drum screens.
+GCID, Reclamation, and the fish agencies worked to address this deficiency and in 2001, GCID completed installation of a state-of-the-art flat plate fish screen to exclude migrating fish from the diversion (Glenn-Colusa Irrigation District 2001).

 Numerous other diversions are located on the Sacramento River.
 Herren and Kawasaki (2001) documented up to 431 diversions from the Sacramento River between Shasta Dam and the city of Sacramento.
 Studies at some unscreened diversions in the Sacramento River found low rates of entrainment of juvenile Chinook salmon (Vogel 2013; Hanson 2001).
 Mussen et al. (2014) examined the risk to green sturgeon from unscreened water diversions and found that juvenile green sturgeon entrainment susceptibility (in a laboratory setting) was high relative to that estimated for Chinook salmon, suggesting that unscreened diversions could be a contributing mortality source for threatened southern distinct population segment (DPS) of green sturgeon.
 Reclamation is currently coordinating with USFWS via the Anadromous Fish Screen Program to support improvements at other fish screens.